Effective Date: June 30, 2023

 - Suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services.

-If you are a California resident and you want to submit a request to us regarding your California rights, you or your authorized agent can contact us here, or call us at 844-BAYER-DP (844-229-3737).
+To submit a request regarding your rights under the U.S. Privacy Laws, you or your authorized agent can contact us here, or call us at 844-BAYER-DP (844-229-3737).
 You do not have to create an account with us to submit a request.

 We can only respond to your request if it is verifiable.
-This means we are obligated to take reasonable steps to verify your identity and your right to access the information you request.
-We may ask you to provide additional information that will help us do so.
-We will only use that additional information in the verification process, and not for any other purpose.
+This means we are obligated to take reasonable steps to verify your identity and your right to access, correct, or delete the information you request.
+Where necessary, we may ask you to provide additional information that will help us do so.
+We will only use this information in the verification process, and not for any other purpose.

 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

 If you are a Nevada resident, contact us here.